What are MUTCD Standards?

 MUTCD History

-Published and administered by the Federal Highway Administration (FHWA) since 1971, the MUTCD is a compilation of all national roadway standards within the U.S. From road markings and highway signs to traffic signals, MUTCD standards are updated regularly to accommodate the evolution of transportation needs and to address new technologies to better improve safety, traffic control tools, and traffic management techniques.
+Published and administered by the Federal Highway Administration (FHWA) since 1971, the Manual on Uniform Traffic Control Devices is a compilation of all national roadway standards within the U.S. From road markings and highway signs to traffic signals, MUTCD standards are updated regularly to accommodate the evolution of transportation needs and to address new technologies to better improve safety, traffic control tools, and traffic management techniques.

 Interesting Early Traffic Control Developments